 A plastic-heavy dashboard incorporates a four-spoke steering wheel and large instrument gauges.
 Two-row seating is standard, and the backseat folds for additional storage.
 With the rear seat down, maximum cargo volume measures 80 cubic feet.

 All-disc antilock brakes are standard, as is an electronic stability system.
-Side curtain airbags are optional.
+Side curtain airbags are now standard on all models.
 Dual-stage front airbags deploy with varying force depending on crash severity.

 Performance is a strong point.
 When tromping on the gas, few TrailBlazer drivers are likely to realize the source of power is an inline-six-cylinder rather than a V-8.
 Not only is engine sound barely discernible (except when pushed really hard), but road noise is also virtually absent.
 Acceleration is undeniably stronger with the V-8, but it’s not a dramatic difference.